 But this is not enough!
 We can (and should) always do more.

 We want to extend a virtual helping hand into our communities in a very real way, and we need your help to do so.
 Our open-hearted and wonderful team, the same people who have made your stays with us so special for the last 30 years, have little to do with their half days at the moment.
-They want to be busy, they want to help their families and the local villages, and we want to be able to keep supporting them!
+They want to be busy with community development projects, they want to help their families and the local villages, and we want to be able to keep supporting them!

 Welcome to: The Tongabezi Handshake Projects

 Meet the Team Leaders who will be spending their time on vital projects to uplift our vulnerable communities.

 by Zuwi Nawa – The Plant Whisperer (and Tongabezi Head Chef)

 Zuwi is famous at Tongabezi for creating mouth-watering dishes and tantalizing desserts.
 But the food on your plate is only the final step of Zuwi’s garden to table creation process… he is now going to take it a little step further by investing his time and skills, together with a team from Livingstone Island and Tongabezi, to teach the local community of Mukuni how to start-up their own gardens…